Garlicium/Garlicium-Mining-GUI/README.md

-# GarlicGUI
+# Garlicium-Mining-GUI

-A simple GUI for the Garlicoin pool miners (SGMiner and CCMiner)
+A simple GUI for the Garlicium pool miners (SGMiner and CCMiner)

 # Read before using